To apply: https://corpsnm.org/crew-positions

 Experience performing quality assurance, quality control, and data analysis using Microsoft Excel and R.

-Current CPR, First Aid, Wilderness First Aid and Defensive Driver Training Certificates.
+Current CPR, Wilderness First Aid, and Defensive Driver Training certificates.

 About Conservation Corps New Mexico

-Conservation Corps New Mexico operates conservation service programs across New Mexico that engage individuals and strengthen communities through service and conservation.
+Conservation Corps New Mexico (CCNM) operates conservation service programs across southern New Mexico and western Texas that engage individuals and strengthen communities through service and conservation.